AtlassianPS/JiraPS/README.md

 ---

 ## Project update: December 2016
 Life is crazy - especially around the holidays - but I'm hard at work on a pretty significant code and documentation overhaul for version 2.0.
+I'm not able to commit to a timeline for this - depending on how much needs to get done and how much time I have, it could be very soon, or it could still be a couple months out.
+PSJira is a passion of mine, but (unfortunately) I've got other responsibilities that often take priority.

 Please keep the feedback coming in the Issues page - I'm looking over that very closely - but plesae don't be offended if I'm not able to get back to you in a timely fashion.
-The community support and feedback I've received for this module is amazing!
+The community support and feedback I've received for this module is amazing, and I enjoy working with you all!

 ---